kjeliasen/TelcOMG/ProjectSpecs.md

 2. I will also need you to deliver to me a csv with the customer_id, probability of churn, and the prediction of churn (1=churn, 0=not_churn).

-3. I also need 1-3 google slides (+ title) that illustrates how your model works, including the features being used, so that I can deliver this to the SLT when they come with questions about how these values were derived. **Please make sure you include how likely your model is to give a high probability of churn when churn doesn't occur, to give a low probability of churn when churn occurs, and to accurately predict churn.**
+3. I also need 1-3 google slides *(plus title)* that illustrates how your model works, including the features being used, so that I can deliver this to the SLT when they come with questions about how these values were derived.

+    **Please make sure you include how likely your model is to give a high probability of churn when churn doesn't occur, to give a low probability of churn when churn occurs, and to accurately predict churn.**

-<c>*(Note: Zach likes diagrams!)*</c>
+    *(Note: Zach likes diagrams!)*

 4. I'll schedule some time to meet with you on Wednesday morning so that you can present to me your findings with you slides prepared.